by Dr. Will Cole

 If you’re a fast metabolizer:

 A New England Journal of Medicine study found that people who drank coffee had a much lower risk of dying during the course of the study.
-Another large Japanese study published in JAMA found that people who drank five or more cups of green tea a day were significantly less likely to die during the study period.
-And finally, a Harvard study showed coffee and tea drinkers’ overall risk of premature death is 25 percent lower than those who don’t drink these caffeinated drinks.
+Another large Japanese study published in JAMA found that people who drank five or more cups of green tea a day were also significantly less likely to die during the study period.
+Yet another study from Harvard showed coffee and tea drinkers’ overall risk of premature death is 25 percent lower than those who don’t drink these caffeinated drinks.

-Caffeine has been shown to improve cognitive function, decreasing brain fog and increasing mental sharpness.
-It can also improve your mood by increasing neurotransmitters like serotonin and dopamine.
-A study out of Harvard found that people who drank coffee were 20 percent less likely to be depressed.
-Green tea also contains L-theanine, which ramps up the activity of your calm-down neurotransmitter GABA, which has an anti-anxiety effect on your mood.
-Caffeine and L-theanine can have a synergistic effect, creating a potent combo for improving brain function.
-Coffee could even protect from dementia someday – in one study, coffee drinkers were even found to have a 60 percent lower risk of developing Alzheimer’s disease and up to 60 percent lower risk of Parkinson’s disease.
+Caffeine has been shown to improve cognitive function, decrease brain fog, and increase mental acuity.
+It can also increase the neurotransmitters serotonin and dopamine, improving mood.
+A study out of Harvard found that people who drank coffee were 20 percent less likely to suffer from depression.
+Green tea also contains L-theanine, which ramps up GABA production (your calm-down neurotransmitter) for a potent anti-anxiety effect.
+Put together, caffeine and L-theanine can have a synergistic effect, creating a potent combo for improving brain function.
+Coffee could even protect from dementia someday – in one study, coffee drinkers were found to have a full 60 percent lower risk of developing Alzheimer’s disease and up to 60 percent lower risk of Parkinson’s disease.
 Short version: caffeine is great for fast-metabolizer brains!

-With 50 percent of the United States being prediabetic or diabetic, there’s no denying the fact that we have a serious blood sugar problem.
+Half of U.S. citizens are prediabetic or diabetic.
+Yikes!
+So there’s no denying we have a serious blood sugar problem.
+Caffeine to the rescue!
 Both coffee and green tea have been shown to decrease diabetes in separate studies.

 Figure out what’s right for you.